1Kunalvats9/teen_titans/ENVIRONMENT_SETUP.md

    - Check the browser console for logs
    - Verify that text is extracted and processed

+3. **Test Profile Image Upload**
+   - Complete the onboarding process
+   - Upload a profile image during onboarding
+   - Verify the image appears on the dashboard
+   - Check that the image URL is saved in the database

 ## How It Works

+### Chatbot Workflow
 The chatbot now follows this workflow:

 1. **Image Upload**: User uploads an image